axelvc/weather/README.md

-# Weather app
+# ☀️ Weather app

-Weather app made with svelte-kit for [midudev](https://www.twitch.tv/midudev) Hackathon
+Weather app made with svelte-kit for [midudev](https://www.twitch.tv/midudev) hackathon

+You can see a live version here: https://weather-axelvc.vercel.app/

 ## Developing